munitejeshwar/EXPERIMENT--04-INTERRUPT-GENERATION-USING-SENSOR-AND-VISUALIZING-USING-SERIAL-MONITOR/README.md

 ###  DATE: 27.09.2025

-###  NAME: Muni Tejeshwar
+###  NAME: K Muni Tejeshwar
 ###  ROLL NO :212223040102
 ###  DEPARTMENT: B.E (CSE)
 ### Aim:
 To Interface a IR Sensor to digital port of iot development board  and generate an interrupt and visualize on the serial monitor

 ### Components required:
-STM32 CUBE IDE,  serial port utility monitor,IR Pair Sensor ..
+STM32 CUBE IDE,  serial port utility monitor,IR Pair Sensor .

 ## Theory :